flatcar-archive/flatcar-docs/os/kernel-modules.md

 ## Create a writable overlay

-The kernel modules directory `/lib/modules` is read-only on Container Linux.
+The kernel modules directory `/lib/modules` is read-only on Flatcar Linux.
 A writable overlay can be mounted over it to allow installing new modules.

 ```sh
 modules=/opt/modules  # Adjust this writable storage location as needed.